The Jam Tart Tray Dinner!

 Most of the foods should be ones they are familiar with, and it’s good to include one or two sweet foods – but most important of all, make sure you put in a couple of wild cards!
 Foods they have never encountered on their own plate before.
 Smoked salmon?
 Passion fruit?
 Pickled onions?
 Hedgehog flavour crisps?
 Or simply a different type of apple to the one they usually insist on.

-Then, before you let them tuck in, tell them there are just two (very important!) rules about how you eat a Jam Tart Tray Dinner:
+Then, before you let them tuck in, tell them in a light-hearted way there are just two (very important!) rules about how you eat a Jam Tart Tray Dinner:

 2.They can eat the foods in any order and combo they like – sweet foods before (or with!) the savoury foods is absolutely fine.